CBEP-SoCB-Details/CBEP_Sediment/Analysis/Metals_Analysis_3.md

 Era.
 Few interactions are significant.
-The only Region where a decline is possible is Cape Small, but eyeing the parameters (-0.045 - 0.503) = -0.548, with a standard error probably about 0.2, the drop is likely significant, but we don’t persue a formal calculation to confirm).
+The only Region where a decline is possible is Cape Small, but eyeing the parameters (-0.045 - 0.503) = -0.548, with a standard error probably about 0.2, the drop is likely significant, but we don’t pursue a formal calculation to confirm).

 # Mixed Effects Models